cjoakim/azure-cosmosdb-synapse-link/presentation/presentation.md

 ## Synapse Link data movement and transformation

 - Synapse Link performs **both copy AND data transformation (to columnar format)** operations
-- A **columnar datastore** is more suitable for analytical query processing
+- A **columnar datastore** is more suitable for analytical processing
 - The **inserts, updates, and deletes** to your operational data are automatically synced to analytical store
 - Auto-sync latency is usually within 2 minutes, but up to 5 minutes
 - Supported for the **Azure Cosmos DB SQL (Core)** API and **Azure Cosmos DB API for MongoDB** APIs